IXnamI/sql-to-spark-translator/README.md

 ## TODO:

 - Support for all tokens available in the SQL syntax, ie: IN, VALUES, BETWEEN-AND, ...
-- Auto formatter of outputted code.
+- Better format on outputted code
-- Compression of unneeded generated code.
 - Maybe translation into Spark Python.

 ---